tlwilliams895/gis-devops/src/week04/project/index.rst

 Adding Boundary Geometries
 --------------------------

-The data that the scientists want to ingest is summarized in the CDC Zika Repository https://github.com/cdcepi/zika.
-If you open up the data for Argentina https://github.com/cdcepi/zika/blob/master/Argentina/Surveillance_Bulletin/data/Surveillance_Bulletin_01_2017-01-12.csv, you'll notice that the data looks pretty similiar to last mission, except that there is no latitude or longitude to GeoCode each row; however, each row does have a location field.
-We should be able to indentify those locations to actual data points on a map.
+The data that the scientists want to ingest is summarized in the `CDC Zika Repository <https://github.com/cdcepi/zika>`_.
+If you open up the `data for Argentina <https://github.com/cdcepi/zika/blob/master/Argentina/Surveillance_Bulletin/data/Surveillance_Bulletin_01_2017-01-12.csv>`_, you'll notice that the data looks pretty similiar to last mission, except that there is no latitude or longitude to geocode each row; however, each row does have a location field.
+We should be able to indentify those locations to actual areas on a map.

-You Google for "political boundaries geojson" and you find gadm.org http://www.gadm.org/. country serves up geospatial data about administrative boundaries for each state.
-Go to the GADM Downloads Page http://www.gadm.org/country to check out the data.
+Search for "political boundaries geojson" and find `gadm.org <http://www.gadm.org/>`_.
+This site provides geospatial data about administrative boundaries for each state.
+Go to the `GADM Downloads Page <http://www.gadm.org/country>`_ to check out the data.

 .. image:: /_static/images/GADM_download_page.png

-Download the shapefile for Brazil http://biogeo.ucdavis.edu/data/gadm2.8/shp/BRA_adm_shp.zip.
+Download the `shapefile for Brazil <http://biogeo.ucdavis.edu/data/gadm2.8/shp/BRA_adm_shp.zip>`_.

 The file ``BRA_adm_shp.zip`` will download.
 Double click the file to unzip the file.
 You should see three shapefiles: ``BRA_adm0.shp``, ``BRA_adm1.shp``, ``BRA_adm2.shp``. ``BRA_adm3.shp``.
 Let's take a look at these shapefiles.
-In order to look at a shapefile, you will need download QGIS https://qgis.org/en/site/, an open source desktop viewer for geospatial data.
-Click Here to Download QGIS https://connect.boundlessgeo.com/Downloads.
-Double click the ``.dmg`` file to install.
+In order to look at a shapefile, you will need download `QGIS <https://qgis.org/en/site/>`_, an open source desktop viewer for geospatial data.
+QGIS can be downloaded via the `Boundless site <https://connect.boundlessgeo.com/Downloads>`_.
+After downloading, double click the ``.dmg`` file to install.

 .. note::